Euro zone bond yields tread water as bank worries cool | Headlines

 Euro zone bond yields tread water as bank worries cool

-Germany's two-year yield, which is highly sensitive to European Central Bank interest rate expectations, was last up 1 bp to 2.593%.
+Germany's two-year yield, which is highly sensitive to European Central Bank interest rate expectations, was last up 3 bps at 2.61%.
 "As long as inflation is relatively elevated, then I think the implied risk remains that central banks have to move a little bit more," Schaffrik said.

 Euro zone government bond yields held steady on Wednesday, after two days of increases, as worries about the health of the global banking system continued to recede.
 Yields, which move inversely to prices, tumbled earlier this month when U.S. lender Silicon Valley Bank collapsed and UBS bought troubled rival Credit Suisse in an emergency deal.